Before an airline firmly offers you a position, pre-employment checks will be made on you.

 - Dental Checks

-If you have any pre-existing conditions or are taking any ongoing medication you MUST declare this.
+If you have any pre-existing conditions, or are taking any ongoing medication, you must declare it.

 Again, be aware that some airlines may ask you to pay for and arrange the medical yourself.

-Following the successful completion of these checks you’ll be given a date for beginning your pre-employment training – this is the stage where things all begin to feel real for most candidates.
+Following the successful completion of these checks, you’ll be given a date for your pre-employment training – this is the stage when things begin to feel very real for candidates.